Testimonials

 Winter 2023

 “Psych 223 is one of the most unique courses on this campus and most definitely should be a mainstay.
 The reason for this is Dr. Fretz.
 I will never forget my team’s meeting with him on his back porch where he gave a simple yet insanely profound quote that I think about multiple times a week.
-“Everything in life comes down to this, the energy you put into a task is ultimately what you will get out of it“.
+‘Everything in life comes down to this, the energy you put into a task is ultimately what you will get out of it.’
 This simple advice completely changed the way I look at the world and how I go about doing work.
-Additionally, Dr. Fretz class was filled with life lessons that go beyond entrepreneurship with lessons on retirement planning and how to talk to police.
-Classes like psych 223 are what make this university the best in the world.
+Additionally, Dr. Fretz’s class was filled with life lessons that go beyond entrepreneurship with lessons on retirement planning and how to talk to police.
+Classes like Psych 223 are what make this University the best in the world.
 Dr. Fretz did not treat students like children, instead he inspired them, believed in them and attacked each day with an enthusiasm unknown to mankind.
 It is truly a shame that this course is getting discontinued however its legacy will forever live on in all those who had the pleasure of taking it.”

 Alexander Ziolkowski